Below are answers to Financial Aid's most commonly asked questions.

 Contact us to let us know about your enrollment change.

 TMCC will generally apply Millennium Scholarship funds to your student account in mid July for the fall semester and mid January for the spring semester, provided you are enrolled.
-If no payment has been made by the fee payment deadline, then it is your responsibility to make a payment to ensure your registration is not cancelled for non-payment.
+If no payment has been made by the fee payment deadline, then it is your responsibility to make a payment to ensure your registration is not canceled for non-payment.
 If you add or drop classes, adjustments to your Millennium award will be made automatically through the end of the 50% refund period.
 If you add a late-start class after that date and have not already received the maximum award for the semester, please contact us.